Master of Osteopathic Medicine

 Equipment and facilities

 Osteopathy students access to clinical facilities which include fully equipped electronic resources, medical technology, motion analysis laboratories, and anatomy laboratories.
-The SCU Health Clinic provides facilities for students to undertake clinical practice under the supervision and guidance of academic staff.
+The SCU Health Clinics at the Lismore and Gold Coast campuses provide facilities for students to undertake clinical practice under the supervision and guidance of academic staff.

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.